 - Acid-loving plants – Acid loving plants are highly susceptible to iron chlorosis and not suited to Colorado’s soil conditions.
 These include blueberries, azaleas, rhododendron, flowering dogwood, and heather.

 - Nutrients – Excessive levels (from over-application) of phosphate, manganese, copper, or zinc may aggravate iron chlorosis.

-In Colorado’s high pH soils, a good method to prevent iron chlorosis is to select plant species tolerant of high soil pH and less affected by low iron availability.
-Avoid planting the more susceptible species (Table 1) on soils prone to iron chlorosis problems (pH above 7.5, compacted, clayish, or wet soils).
+In Colorado’s high pH soils, the best method to prevent iron chlorosis is to select plant species tolerant of high soil pH and less affected by low iron availability.
+Avoid planting the more susceptible species (Table 1) on soils prone to iron chlorosis problems (pH above 7.5, compacted, clayey, or wet soils).

-Examples of Plants with High Susceptibility to Iron Chlorosis
+Table 1.
+Examples of Plants with High Susceptibility to Iron Chlorosis Amur maple

 London plane tree (sycamore)

 Unfortunately, there is no easy, inexpensive, or long-term correction for iron chlorosis.
 Treatments may be rather expensive and give disappointing results.Plant and soil conditions vary greatly so there is no single approach that is consistently best.
 Focusing on reducing springtime over-watering, soil compaction and other contributing factors is can be effective in mitigating iron chlorosis in some situations.